hisurfadvisory/MACROSS/ncore/README.md

 Decoding is also offered as an option in the MACROSS menu for the occasional obfuscated string that doesn't require full-blown CyberChef to decode in your investigation of events.<br>

-There are several similar functions in the utility.ps1 file that is available to all your scripts to hopefully make life a little easier.
+There are several similar functions in the utility.ps1 file that are available to all your scripts to hopefully make life a little easier.
 (Details toward the end of this page)<br>

 <b>FINALLY...</b><br>
 To further customize and modify these core functions to your liking, see the comments in each .ps1/.py file and the README below.<br>